AntipovDen/Personal-page-generator/README.md

 2. Sidebar text color *(suggestion: choose white color or the whitest color from palette)*
 3. Margin color *(suggestion: choose some kind of light color, or you can choose a sidebar color and add some opacity to it)*
 4. Content background color *(suggestion: choose white)*
-5. Background color for buttons when you hover over them *(suggestion: choose something brighter than the background, but text in sidebar-text-color must look well on it)
+5. Background color for buttons when you hover over them *(suggestion: choose something brighter than the background, but text in sidebar-text-color must look well on it)*
 6. [Optional] The color for the links on the page *(suggestion: choose the sidebar color for the visited links and the background color for buttons for the unvisited links)*

 The screenshot below explains the colors in the webpage:

 <img src='./screenshots/colors-illustration.png' height=400pt>

-To setup corresponding colors yoy should edit `styles.css` file.
+To setup corresponding colors you should edit `styles.css` file.
 The comments in that file indicate, where you should change the colors.
 Note that all necessary colors are set up in the beginning of the file, in the first 51 lines.

 ### Changing the logo and your photo